Maryland Dog Bite Injury Lawyer

 Get whatever medical treatment you need.
 Keep track of where you go for medical treatment and the costs involved.

-Regardless of the circumstances of your case, you should contact Attorney Raymond Carignan to determine if your case warrants financial compensation.
+Regardless of the circumstances of your dog bite case, you should contact Ellicott City Dog Bite Attorney Raymond Carignan to determine if your case warrants financial compensation.
 Mr. Carignan follows Maryland’s dog bite laws closely, will assess your case, and will advise you about what you should and should not do next.
-I do not charge to meet with you and discuss your claim.
+He does not charge to meet with you and discuss your dog bite claim.